Welcome to the KYC Learn to Sail (LTS) programme.

 Sailor Requirements:

-· Sailors should be reasonably confident in the water.
+- Sailors should be reasonably confident in the water.

-· Sailors need to be able to swim at least 50 metres in full sailing gear including buoyancy aid (life jacket) in the sea.
-There is some swimming practice on the course.
+- Sailors need to be able to swim at least 50 metres in full sailing gear including buoyancy aid (life jacket) in the sea. *There is some swimming practice on the course.

-· As part of the course sailors will need to swim from beneath an up-turned yacht.
+- As part of the course sailors will need to swim from beneath an up-turned yacht.

-· Life jacket, wetsuit, spray jacket (warm sailing gear).
+- Life jacket, wetsuit, spray jacket (warm sailing gear).

-· Helmets are available if required.
+- Helmets are available if required.

-· Parents are expected to help their young sailors to rig their boats & look after the gear.
+- Parents are expected to help their young sailors to rig their boats & look after the gear.

-· KYC is a voluntary club and parents play an integral role to help run the club; all parents are encouraged to participate.
+- Parents play an integral role to help run the club; all parents are encouraged to participate.

-KYC is a very family orientated organisation and provides a fantastic opportunity for parents to be involved with their children.
 Mucking in and helping out makes it so rewarding for parents & the children have an enormous amount of fun on the course.

-Being on the water develops their sailing ability and exposes the children to new experiences.
-They most likely will be challenged at some point and this is a natural part of sailing teaching resilience & personal development.
+Being on the water develops their sailing ability and exposes them to new experiences.
+They most likely will be challenged at

 Parents be prepared to get wet at some point !